Hi, I am Mofei!

 Stopping to Rest After Every Short Distance Covered

-After hours of climbing the stairs, we had to stop and rest after every short distance covered.
+After hours of climbing, we had to stop and rest every so often.

 Elders Climbing the Mountain

-We met an elderly couple on the road; while Robin was taking their photo, the elder said, “Take it, take it; we won't be able to take any more later.
-I’m already 75, this will be the last time climbing Huangshan.”
+We met an elderly couple on the road.
+While Robin was taking their photo, the man said, "Take it, take it.
+We won't be able to take many more later.
+I am already 75.
+This will be my last time climbing Huangshan."

 People Watching the Sunrise